-The university requires that every person completing a bachelor's degree under 1980-81 and later catalog requirements, demonstrate writing ability acceptable for graduation.
-The upper-division writing requirement has two parts; students must satisfy each:

-Upper-division course requirement: Each major requires that students pass a specially designated upper-division course or courses of at least three semester units.
+The University requires that every person completing a bachelor's degree under 1980-81 and later catalog requirements, demonstrate writing ability acceptable for graduation.
+To satisfy this requirement, each major requires that students pass a specially designated upper-division course or courses of at least three semester units.